 Machine learning takes this a step further.
 Currently, so much data is being collected that computers are needed to sort and analyse it, detecting patterns that human analysis may miss.
 The more that computers do this, the more they can progressively learn from Big Data sets to make smarter decisions.

-By taking thousands of data points from all over a building, computers can "learn" about the exact schedule of each area within the building.
+By taking thousands of data points from all over a building, computers can "learn" about the actual usage of each area within the building.
 Insights can then be generated about cost-efficiency, as well as forecasting long-term costs and improvements.
 If a building manager is informed by the insights generated by IoT sensors, they know that occupancy rates on specific floors of a building are higher on certain days of the week, or that conference room usage is higher at certain times of year, they can plan maintenance, repair, security and other budgets more precisely.
-Similarly they can detect under-utilised areas, where there may be capacity for more usage, and pass this data to marketing teams.
+Similarly they can detect under-utilised areas, where there may be capacity for more usage, and pass this data to marketing or scheduling teams.

 Google has used machine learning algorithms to cut its data centre energy bills.
 Information was fed from its data centres to a computer that analysed different configurations of cooling systems, such as fans and ventilation.
 Over time, the algorithm figured out the best settings to save power.
 This resulted in a 40% reduction in cooling energy needed.

 Preventative and predictive maintenance